-The Heinrich Hertz satellite mission is a key mission for OHB The Heinrich Hertz mission is aiming beyond the limits of coninstitutions and companies to develop prototype units and thus, as a result, paving the way for highly flexible and efficient payload
+System AG.
+OHB is mission prime contractor of DLR's first ventional repeater technologies enabling numerous participating institutions and companies to develop prototype units and thus, as a result, paving the way for highly flexible and efficient payload

-The Heinrich Hertz satellite mission relies on the FAST platform configuration providing orbit transfer using a hybrid high thrust bi-propellant propulsion for transfer to GEO combined with a highly efficient electrical propulsion system used for north-south station keeping.
+The Heinrich Hertz satellite mission relies on the SmallGEO platform configuration providing orbit transfer using a hybrid high thrust bi-propellant propulsion for transfer to GEO combined with a highly efficient electrical propulsion system used for north-south station keeping.

-This platform embarks the Heinrich Hertz payload with a mass of up to 430 kg and provides 3.6 kW of continuous payload power over a mission lifetime of at least 15 years.
+This platform embarks the Heinrich Hertz payload with a mass of about 430 kg and provides continuous payload power of 3.6 kW over a mission lifetime of at least 15 years.